noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

   - [chrome: service workers](chrome://inspect/#service-workers)
   - [more information than inspect](chrome://serviceworker-internals)

-## API
-### ServiceWorker
-	- Represents a service worker.
-	- Multiple browsing contexts (e.g. pages, workers, etc.) can be associated with the same ServiceWorker object.
-	- the ServiceWorker state is not persisted across the termination/restart cycle,
-		- so each event handler should assume it's being invoked with a bare, default global state.
-	- Once successfully registered, a service worker can and will be terminated when idle to conserve memory and processor power

 #### NOTES
 	- `self` and `globalScope` are the same thing
 		- but niether are required, as.... all methods attached to both objects are global